 The China Basin floats are an essential part of the Port's public water transportation infrastructure; they enable ferry service to events at Giants stadium.
 The Port recently completed routine maintenance on the East float.
-These funds will be used to prepare a cost estimate for the work to dry dock the remaining West float and lift so that it too can receive maintenance and repairs, including sandblasting the surface, repairing damaged structural elements, and applying new corrosion protection.
+The funds programmed in the CIP will be used to prepare a cost estimate for the work to dry dock the remaining West float and lift so that it too can receive maintenance and repairs, including sandblasting the surface, repairing damaged structural elements, and applying new corrosion protection.
 Additional funds for the full cost of the repair will be requested and programmed in a future update to the CIP.